shamika/shamika.github.io/_posts/2014-10-15-First-Steps-on-MCollective.md

 mco service --help
 {% endhighlight %}
 </li><li>
-Check the network connectivity among nodes, nettest agent is provided,
+Check the network connectivity among nodes, "nettest" agent is provided.
 {% highlight PowerShell %}
 mco nettest ping 192.168.2.10
 {% endhighlight %}
 </li><li>
-To monitor processes in node list, process agent is provided
+To monitor processes in node list, "process" agent is provided,
 </li><li>
 To list the java process running in nodes
 {% highlight PowerShell %}
      mco process list java
 {% endhighlight %}
-This is exactly like running ps command in each node with grep
+This is exactly like running "ps" command in each node with grep
 </li><li>
 To list all such plugins installed in each node,
 {% highlight PowerShell %}